bonfire-engine/bonfire-engine.github.io/enemy.md

 <img width=100 src="_media/simple_enemy.png"></img>

 Used for 45º and 67.5º perspectives.
-And we can configure Motion animations for all directions (top, bottom, left, right, top_right, top_left, bottom_left, bottom_right).
+And we can configure Motion animations for all directions (up, down, left, right, up_right, up_left, down_left, down_right).

 To use it, simply create a class that will represent your enemy and extend SimpleEnemy: